-In this short film Ray Waska, a Yup'ik fisherman, explains how life has changed for his family as he teaches his grandchildren how to fish for salmon in the Alaskan Yukon Delta.
+In this short film, Yup'ik fisherman Ray Waska explains how life has changed for his family as he teaches his grandchildren how to fish for salmon in the Alaskan Yukon Delta.

 The lesson plan is available in English and Spanish.